 Here you will find the highest leopard concentration in the world although chances of seeing a big cat are still relatively slim.
 You can also spot wild elephants, deer, crocodiles and boar.

 Jaffna was a massive highlight of our 2016 month in Sri Lanka.
-Our Jaffna post will be published any day now.
+Our full Jaffna guide is here .

 There’s So Much More to Sri Lanka